Dedicated To Defending Clients Against Misdemeanors

 Although misdemeanor charges carry lighter penalties than felonies, there is no such thing as a minor criminal conviction.
 Ideally, you want to avoid any type of criminal record when at all possible.
-If you have been charged with a crime, contact Kalled Law Offices, PLLC for a competent Carroll County misdemeanors lawyer.
+If you have been charged with a crime, contact Kalled Law Offices, PLLC, for a competent New Hampshire misdemeanors lawyer.
 With over four decades of collective experience, our firm has successfully represented countless clients with a variety of misdemeanor charges.
 We are knowledgeable in trial-tested defense strategies to help you obtain the results that you want.

 We can discuss your case as soon as you contact our firm at 603-945-7259!

 Classifications Of Misdemeanor Crimes In New Hampshire

 Misdemeanors are often classified into levels, or degrees, denoting the seriousness of the offense.
 In New Hampshire, misdemeanors are classified as Class A or Class B misdemeanors.
-This can influence the penalty for conviction, resulting in lesser or more serious punishment of a specific crime.
-When you come to our firm, our Carroll County misdemeanors attorney can advise you about the specifics of your case and recommend the best legal strategy in your situation.
+This can influence the penalty for conviction, resulting in lesser or more serious punishment for a specific crime.
+When you come to our firm, our New Hampshire misdemeanors attorney can advise you about the specifics of your case and recommend the best legal strategy in your situation.

-Certain factors can turn your misdemeanor to a felony crime include:
+Certain factors that can turn your misdemeanor into a felony crime include: